Rajoy's risky bet on Spanish economic recovery

 "The car has been fixed, the driver is in good shape but you never know what may stand in your way.
 Yes, there is a risk of an accident," said a senior government source on condition of anonymity.
 "If that happens, we'll see how we deal with it."

-Spaniards are unconvinced there is light at the end of the tunnel, an image often used by the government which echoes the former socialist administration's "green shoots", which never materialized.
+Spaniards are unconvinced there is light at the end of the tunnel, an image often used by the government which echoes the former socialist administration's "green shoots", which never materialised.

 In a June opinion poll, 93.4 percent of 2,500 people surveyed said the economy was in the same or worse shape than a year ago.
 Some 75 percent believed the situation would not improve in the next 12 months.